Choose from three options when viewing performance data in your Apple Search Ads Advanced account

 A dimension is an element of your Apple Search Ads campaign that can be included in a custom report.
 For example, campaign ID or CPT bid.
 Dimensions appear as rows in your custom reports.

 The share of impressions your ad(s) received from the total impressions served on the same search terms or keywords, in the same countries and regions.
 Impression share is displayed as a percentage range, such as 0-10%, 11-20%, and so on.
-This metric is only available in predefined Impression Share reports and on the Recommendations page.
+This metric is only available in predefined Impression Share custom reports and on the Recommendations page.

 The number of times your ad appeared in App Store search results within the reporting time period.

 The total number of conversions from new downloads and redownloads resulting from an ad within the reporting period.
 Apple Search Ads installs are attributed within a 30-day tap-through window.